 - Hearing Loss

 - Head Injuries

-If you have been involved in an accident at a concert, then you could be searching for a solicitor to handle your claim for compensation.
+If you have been involved in an accident at a concert, then you could be searching for a solicitor to handle your concert accident claims.
 It is worth remembering that all claims for compensation are extremely different from one another, as there are various factors that will be taken into consideration.
 Therefore, the compensation that could be awarded will be adjusted to accordingly represent the damages that have been inflicted.
 To create a clearer picture, we have provided a table that displays the potential settlements that could be awarded for music venue injury claims and concert injury claims.
 Within the table, it looks at injuries of different severities and the compensation awarded.
 Like previously stated, these figures have been provided as a guide, and your potential claim could differ.

 |Hand Injury||Moderate||£5,260 to £12,460||An injury of this nature might be in relation to crush injuries, soft tissue damage, or lacerations.
 An injury at the top of this bracket might require surgery or could be left with partial disability.|

 |Hand Injury||Serious||£27,220 to £58,100||If you fall at a concert due to inadequate lighting, then you might fall and injure your hand.
 In severe cases, a hand injury could hinder the hands mobility.
 An injury of this nature might result in diminution of grip, dexterity, and cosmetic appearance.|